 Courts generally assume easements are created to last forever, unless otherwise indicated in the document creating the easement.
 Despite this, an individual granting an easement should avoid any potential legal or interpretive problem by expressly providing that the easement is permanent.
 Although permanent easements are the norm, they can be terminated in a number of ways.
 Easements of limited duration are commonly used to provide temporary access to a dominant estate pending the completion of construction work.

 The prevalence of easements and their nonpossessory nature creates a unique set of considerations when creating, interpreting, and implementing an easement.
-It's essential to have a basic understanding of the manner in which they're created, their scope, transferability, and methods of termination.
-Get started today with a free legal evaluation by a local attorney, who can discuss your easement concerns and provide you with valuable guidance.
+It's essential to have a basic understanding of the manner in which they're created, their scope and transferability, and how they're terminated.
+A real estate attorney with easement experience can help set you on the right path.